Mjnorms/Multiplayer_UE_Plugin/README.md

-A plugin to add basic multiplayer functionality through steam.
+A custom UE 5.0 plugin to add basic multiplayer functionality through steam.
 Contains a menu widget to host and join peer hosted servers